vonrein/twitch-bongocat/README.md

 Bongo Cat for Twitch lets the popular meme cat appear on your screen whenever someone in your Twitch chat issues a command.
 ### How do i install it?
 Easy.
-1. rename the file `config.js.example` to `config.js`
-2. Add your Twitch Username and OAuth Token to `config.js`.
+1. Add your Twitch Username and OAuth Token to `index.html` on the very bottom.
 You can get a Token here: https://twitchapps.com/tmi
-3. host the src folder locally.
-If you have python installed, an easy way would be `python3 -m http.server`
-4. Point your OBS browser source to your bongocat server.
-For example `http://localhost:8000`.
+2. Point your OBS browser source to the index.html file.
 Set the size of the browser to 1920x1080 pixels.

 **Warning**: NEVER show your OAuth token on stream or give it to anyone.
 Don't trust anyone.
 ### How do i use it?